Chris-Struckman17/3308-Project/TESTING.md

 Automated Test:
   Tool Used: Mocha-chai
   Link: https://mochajs.org/
-  We made a test file test.js where we created a case to test if our authentication popun actually alerts the client when they sign in. using this framework, we passed the test that we created with the screenshot shown.
+  We made a test file "test.js" where we created a case to test if our authentication popup actually alerts the client when they sign in.
+Using this framework, we passed the test that we created with the screenshot shown.

 User Acceptance Test:
 Test 1: Authentication